liran-funaro/nex/README.md

 current state is accepted when running the DFA corresponding to the regex.
 An alternative would be to simply ignore matches of length 0, but I chose to allow anchored empty matches just in case there turn out to be applications for them.
-I’m open to changing this behaviour.
+I'm open to changing this behaviour.

 ## Contributing and Testing